Interested in Pursuing a Career in Accounting?

-The program fufils the 150-hour educational requirement for professional certification as a public accountant in Massachusetts and several other states.
-Students will also be better prepared for examinations required for the Certified Management Accountant (CMA), the Certified Internal Auditor (CIA), or the Certified Fraud Examiner (CFE)designations.
-Classes are hybrid models (½ online ½ in person) and meet weekdays during the evenings, making the program accommodating and flexible.
+The program fulfills the 150-hour educational requirement for professional certification as a public accountant in Massachusetts and several other states.
+Students will also be better prepared for examinations required for the Certified Management Accountant (CMA), the Certified Internal Auditor (CIA), or the Certified Fraud Examiner (CFE) designations.
+Classes are hybrid models, a combination of online and in-person courses, and meet weekdays during the evenings, making the program accommodating and flexible.

 Students who hold a bachelor’s degree in accounting or concentration in accounting can apply for our advanced track, which can be completed in one year!